Detention (confinement): China

-There are three types of detention in the People’s Republic of China: administrative detention (security detention), judicial detention (civil detention), and criminal detention (pre-trial detention).
+There are three types of detention in the People's Republic of China: administrative detention (security detention), judicial detention (civil detention), and criminal detention (pre-trial detention).

 Administrative detention (security detention)

 Refers to the most severe sanctions for general violations of the "Public Security Administration Punishment Law of the People's Republic of China", which is a type of administrative punishment.
 The maximum period of public security detention is 20 days, and release upon expiration.
-Administrative detention shall be signed and approved by the administrative responsible person (ie, director) of the public security agency at the county level and above, and shall be executed in the administrative detention facility under the public security agency.
+Administrative detention shall be signed and approved by the administrative responsible person (i.e., director) of the public security agency at the county level and above, and shall be executed in the administrative detention facility under the public security agency.
 Those who are dissatisfied with the detention may initiate administrative reconsideration and administrative litigation.
 According to the decision of the Standing Committee of the National People's Congress, the Chinese national security agency and People's Armed Police has also been granted the power to enforce administrative detention penalties.

 "Breakfast is a steamed bun, pickles and polenta.
 The meal will start at 6:30; at noon there will be two steamed buns.
 The dishes include potato beef, potato chicken, and scrambled eggs with seasonal vegetables.
 Instead of three dishes, choose one of three and start at 10:30."
 Li Yanhong was told by the man in the water splashing incident that the "straight man went up to the tree" the inside of the Chaoyang Detention Center.